 '''

 def my_pre_send_handler(sender, message, esp_name, kwargs):

+(You can name it anything you want.)

 '''

 - sender (class) The Anymail backend class processing the message.
 This parameter is required by Django's signal mechanism, and despite the name has nothing to do with the email message's sender.
 (You generally won't need to examine this parameter.) - message (EmailMessage) The message being sent.
-If your receiver modifies the message, those changes will be reflected in the ESP send call. - esp_name (str) The name of the ESP backend in use (e.g., "SendGrid" or "Mailgun"). - kwargs Required by Django's signal mechanism (to support future extensions). - Raises anymail.exceptions.AnymailCancelSend if your receiver wants to cancel this message without causing errors or interrupting a batch send.
+If your receiver modifies the message, those changes will be reflected in the ESP send call. - esp_name (str) The name of the ESP backend in use (e.g., "SendGrid" or "Mailgun"). - kwargs Required by Django's signal mechanism (to support future extensions).

+Raises anymail.exceptions.AnymailCancelSend if your receiver wants to cancel this message without causing errors or interrupting a batch send.